Vinay26k/Artificial-Intelligence/Natural Language Processing/Readme.md

 * I'm a self-taught programmer, I referred many articles, videos, books and want to provide easy way for other people to understand.
 * I might make errors, mistakes because I'm not a professional at this content, feel free to **correct me**.
 * **I believe in teaching others, enhances knowledge about concepts**.
-* I will make learning so precise and edge to the point.
-Refer any time, contents will be uploaded slowly, before starting any new concept I'll introduce it clearly.
 * **_Open for Contributions, feel free to pull and merge requests_**.

 ##### About you